dgraziotin/docker-nginx-webdav-nononsense/README.md

 # README

-[docker-nginx-webdav-nononsense](https://github.com/dgraziotin/docker-nginx-webdav-nononsense) aims to be a Docker image that enables a no-nonsense WebDAV system on the latest available nginx mainline.
+[docker-nginx-webdav-nononsense](https://github.com/dgraziotin/docker-nginx-webdav-nononsense) aims to be a Docker image that enables a no-nonsense WebDAV system on the latest available nginx, stable and mainline.

-The image and resulting container is designed to run behind a reverse proxy (e.g., the great [jc21/nginx-proxy-manager](https://github.com/jc21/nginx-proxy-manager)) to handle SSL.
+The image, and resulting container, is designed to run behind a reverse proxy (e.g., the great [jc21/nginx-proxy-manager](https://github.com/jc21/nginx-proxy-manager)) to handle SSL.
 So, it runs on port 80 internally.

 ## Why no-nonsense?